 DYSLEXIA

-The following is an excerpt taken from the The Dyslexia Handbook-2021 Update: Procedures Concerning Dyslexia and Related Disorders.
-This offers both the Texas Education Code and International Dyslexia Association definitions for what dyslexia is.
+The following is an excerpt taken from the The Dyslexia Handbook-2024 This offers both the Texas Education Code and International Dyslexia Association definitions for what dyslexia is.
 We follow the definition as exacted by the Texas Education Code.
 If you feel that the below definitions and/or characteristics describe your student please contact the school.

 "The student who struggles with reading and spelling often puzzles teachers and parents.
 The student displays ability to learn in the absence of print and receives the same classroom instruction that benefits most children; however, the student continues to struggle with some or all of the many facets of reading and spelling.
 This student may be a student with dyslexia.